Colby, DeBruce, Rushford, and Pack Forest

 Cost and Sponsorships

 DEC camp costs $350 per camper, per week.
 Many campers are sponsored by local conservation organizations, hunting and fishing clubs and community groups.
 Talk with organizations in your area to find out if they offer sponsorships, and how to receive one.
+Click on the "register button" to use our online system and pick the week that's best for your child.

 People can now donate online to help support the camps program.
 Funds raised for camperships help underwrite the costs for youth that otherwise would be unable to attend.